Sintra-Portugal.com

 The battlements of the Moorish castle provide spectacular views over the Sintra region

-• Lunch in the historic centre
+• Have lunch in the historic centre

 The decorative entrance to the Pena Palace